Ronan Harris: VNV Nation

 In 1988, Harris moved from Dublin, Ireland to London, England.
 He began recording music as VNV Nation in 1990 and moved to Toronto, Canada later that year.
 In 1994, Harris moved back to Europe where he met up with Mark Jackson, who joined VNV Nation as the drummer for live shows.
-Since 1995, Harris has released ten studio albums as VNV Nation.
+Since 1995, Harris has released numerous studio albums as VNV Nation.

 Harris was a co-founder of Dependent Records, but left the label after VNV Nation's Futureperfect album was released in 2002.
 Harris now releases VNV Nation's records independently on his Anachron Sounds imprint.

 In 2001, Harris produced the Angels and Agony album Eternity.
 He performed vocals for the futurepop supergroup Bruderschaft on their Forever EP in 2003 and appeared on AFI's 2006 Decemberunderground album, providing electronic sequences and effects for some of the songs.

 In 2006, Harris founded his new project Modcom, producing instrumental electronic music based entirely on the usage of analog sequencers and synthesizers.

 Harris also performs live DJ sets.